 If we can provide help we will decide who to pay based on the circumstances of each case, this may be:

 - an appointee or

 How long will it be given for?

 This will depend on your circumstances and the funding available.
-Discretionary housing payments must not be seen as a long term solution to meeting the shortfall that exists.
+Discretionary payments must not be seen as a long term solution to meeting the shortfall that exists.
 Once the period of the award has ended further payments cannot be guaranteed.